How Long Does it Take to Get a Patent Pending Status: Everything You Need to KnowPatent Law ResourcesPatent Pending

 - You abandon your patent application.

 A patent pending notice continues until your patent is no longer pending with the USPTO.
-After the USPTO gives a patent or the inventor abandons the application, the inventor can no longer use the patent pending notice without breaking the law.
+After the USPTO gives the patent or the inventor abandons the application, the inventor can no longer use the patent pending notice without breaking the law.
 Once inventors receive a patent, they replace "patent pending" with the patent number.
 It can look like this: Pat.
 No. #######.

 How Long Does It Take to Get a Patent?